How to Keep Your Grass Green All-Year-Long

 What Setting You Should Mow Your Lawn At?

 • Mow often enough so that no more than 1/3 of the blade height is removed per mowing.
 For example, if your St.Augustine grass lawn is mowed at a height of 4 inches, it should be mowed when it grows to a height of 6 inches.
 Stress to the grass caused by mowing can be minimized by removing only 1/3 of the leaf blade at each mowing.
-It is important to always leave as much leaf surface as possible so that photosynthesis can occur.
+It is important always to leave as much leaf surface as possible so that photosynthesis can occur.

 Turfgrass Species and Mowing Height